oldnomad/picosocks5/README.md

 # Known disadvantages

-- There's no access control (any client that can access the proxy can connect to any accessible server).
-- User list for authentication is kept in memory, so PicoSOCKS5 doesn't work well for really large number of users.
+- User list for authentication (in the default password format) is kept in memory, so PicoSOCKS5 doesn't work well for really large number of users.
 - There's currently no support for GSS-API authentication method ([RFC 1961](https://www.ietf.org/rfc/rfc1961.txt)), required for full SOCKS5 compliance.